MillaBasset/uShop/README.md

 Please do not use this tool to download games you do not own.
 I, the creator of uShop, am not responsible for the activity of the user.

+## GUI

+There's also a GUI now!
+Run this command to access it:

+    $ ./ushop_gui.py

 ## But where can I find title IDs?
 - Doing a [Google](https://lmgtfy.app/?q=wii+u+title+ids)
 - https://wiiubrew.org/wiki/Title_database